9 Essential Tools for Homeowners

 This tool goes by several names, although it is popularly known as Channel Lock, which is a popular brand that makes tongue and groove pliers.
 The tool also gets the name water pump plier because of its usefulness for managing plumbing tasks.

-5. Screwdriver Set
+6. Screwdriver Set

-Make sure that you get the one with a test light with an insulated handle to ensure electrical safety.
+If you also want to do basic electrical maintenance, make sure that you get the one with a test light with an insulated handle to ensure electrical safety.

 Closing Thoughts